 Looking for a job means you are selling a product.
 That product just happens to be you.
 Besides marketing yourself effectively, you also need to appeal to potential employers on an emotional level.

 That means you need to understand where they are coming from so you can tell a compelling story about how and why you can add value.
 If your story doesn’t resonate with what they need, you’ll continue to miss out.

 At the end of the day people will more interested in what’s between your ears than what’s on your resume or portfolio.
 Get your story straight with yourself first, then identify who you can help the most and how.
 Before you know it employers will be knocking on your door.

 Is your career still in the design stage?
-Find out if UX Coaching is right for you.
+Find out if my UX Mentor Program is right for you.

 Like this post?
 Please share it.
 As always, thanks for reading!

 Signup for email updates and get the same proposal I've used to close over $100k in consulting business.